Linking and Styling Data with QGIS

 We want to join our original county map to the population data we just loaded.
 You’ll see the “Join Layer” field is already pre-filled with your

-co-est2015-alldata layer (because it’s the most recent one we’ve loaded).
+co-est2018-alldata layer (because it’s the most recent one we’ve loaded).
 As we’ve already investigated, we want to link the two datasets by county name.
-Select the Join field and Target field appropriately (
+Select the Join field as

 Click “OK” to close the Add Join dialog, then click “OK” to close the Joins dialog.